-We will purchase and implement the Edgenuity online curriculum to facilitate credit recovery.
-For the 2020 -2021 school year Olympic will have 2 general education teachers and 1 SPED teacher.
+We have implement the Edgenuity online curriculum to facilitate credit recovery and continue to learn how to use the tool effectively.
+For the 2021 -2022 school year Olympic will have 2 general education teachers and 1 SPED teacher.
 In order to be able to offer and facilitate credit recovery in all academic and elective classes at SAMOHI, Olympic must use a comprehensive online credit recovery system.